hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 -  Refined visual appearance by adjusting toolbar background transparency and layering for a cleaner look over high-contrast images.
 -  Advanced features previously available on iPad are now fully supported on iPhone, providing a consistent and more powerful experience.
 -  Logic improvement: enabling Advanced will now automatically activate Crosshair, ensuring a smoother analysis workflow.

+## Version 4.3.1
+-   On iPhone, when users open or close the Tools panel, the Display / Histogram at the bottom will automatically toggle accordingly.
+-  Introduced the Rotate feature on iPad, bringing feature parity between iPhone and iPad.
+-   Minor UI refinements and interaction polish for a smoother overall experience.